 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - It is important that you use this medicine according to your schedule.
 If possible, have other family members trained to give your treatment in case you cannot give it to yourself.

 - If you do miss a dose, ask your doctor or home health caregiver for instructions.
 Do not use extra medicine to make up for a missed dose.

-- Each brand of medicine has different instructions for how to store it.
+- Each brand of medicine has different storage instructions.
 Follow the directions for your brand.
 Most brands need to be stored in the refrigerator.
-Some brands can be stored at room temperature for 3 or 6 months.
-Ask your caregiver if you are not sure how to store your brand.
+Some brands can be stored at room temperature for up to 12 months.
+Ask your doctor or pharmacist if you are not sure how to store your brand.
 Do not use this medicine after the expiration date.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.